1.0 Meaning of depth classification:

 2.2 Notational system:

-Ranganathan provides a descriptive account of a notational system useful for designing a depth classifications scheme.
+Ranganathan provides a descriptive account of a notational system useful for designing a depth_classifications scheme.
 He explains it with a case study of a classification schedule of ‘Push bicycle’ (Ranganathan, 1972).
-Neelameghan and Sangameswaran (1966) explain the use of array division with packet notation.
+Neelameghan and Sangameswaran (1966) explain using array division with packet notation.

 Reference Article: